quanteda/tutorials.quanteda.io/content/_index.en.markdown

 {{% /notice %}}

 {{% notice info %}}
-If you use the **quanteda** package in your reserach, please cite:
+If you use the **quanteda** package in your research, please cite:
 Benoit, Kenneth, Kohei Watanabe, Haiyan Wang, Paul Nulty, Adam Obeng, Stefan Müller, and Akitaka Matsuo.
-2018 "[quanteda: An R package for the quantitative analysis of textual data](https://www.theoj.org/joss-papers/joss.00774/10.21105.joss.00774.pdf)." _Journal of Open Source Software_ 3(30), 774. https://doi.org/10.21105/joss.00774.
+2018 ["quanteda: An R package for the quantitative analysis of textual data."](https://www.theoj.org/joss-papers/joss.00774/10.21105.joss.00774.pdf) _Journal of Open Source Software_ 3(30), 774. https://doi.org/10.21105/joss.00774.

 If you use this website in courses or publications, please cite:
 Watanabe, Kohei and Stefan Müller.
 2020 *Quanteda Tutorials*. https://tutorials.quanteda.io.
 {{% /notice %}}